Coronavirus advice for carers

 The person I care for is nervous about care services at home.
 What can I do?

-It's understandable that the person you care for may be nervous about letting people into their home, even as - or particularly because - restrictions are being eased.
+It's understandable that the person you care for might be nervous about letting other people into their home, especially when infection rates are high – but it's not always possible to avoid it.

 What support is available to me as a carer?

-There might not be enough hours in the day, you might be finding it hard to balance different aspects of your life or you might just be quite drained and feeling low.
-And it's OK to feel that way.
+It might feel like there aren't enough hours in the day.
+You might be finding it hard to balance your own needs with your caring responsibilities.
+Or you might just feel drained and low.

-If you're finding it difficult to cope with your caring responsibilities it's important to talk to someone - both for your benefit and the benefit of the person you care for.
-Is there a friend or loved one you can talk to?
+If you're finding it difficult to cope with your caring responsibilities, it's important to talk to someone – both for your benefit and the benefit of the person you care for.
+Is there a friend or family member you could talk to?

-There might come a time when you just need a bit more support or you're unable to care for someone like you used to - that time may have already come.
+There might come a time when you're unable to care for someone like you used to.
+That time may have already come – many people have found that the coronavirus pandemic has made things more difficult.

-There are different ways to care for someone, and just because you're no longer caring for them it doesn't mean you stop caring about someone.
+There are different ways to care for someone.
+Just because you're no longer caring for someone, it doesn't mean you stop caring about them.

 Do you want more information?